 The new SkinGuard can be purchased at your local retailer; check your preferred retailer for savings.

 A good shave gel can do wonders for men with sensitive skin.
 A solid shave gel will create a barrier between your skin and the sharp razor blade, and that’s just what the dermatologist ordered.
-A shave gel like Pure by Gillette, which is free from alcohol, dyes, parabens, and sulfates is a great one to try!
+A shave gel like Pure by Gillette, free from alcohol, dyes, parabens, and sulfates, is a great one to try!

 Give Your Face Good Stuff To Drink

 For those with sensitive skin, the simple act of shaving is equal to a very traumatic experience, but putting the wrong moisturizer on your just-shaved face is like throwing gasoline on your face and expecting it to have no ill effects.
 When it comes to shaving, it is best to rinse your face with cool water and apply a moisturizer immediately while your face has a bit of water on the skin.
 A good moisturizer should help close your pores, trap moisture, and create a barrier to keep harmful things like dirt and all sorts of nasty elements from irritating your sensitive skin.